 How Funds May be Used

 The funds for mini-grants may be used in a variety of ways.
-For instance, students have requested funding for transportation to an event or to pay for guest speakers who will address the campus.
+For instance, undergraduate students have requested funding for transportation to an event or to pay for guest speakers who will address the campus.
 In addition, funding can be applied toward conference registration fees, travel, accommodation, and food expenses.

 - Civic Engagement: Civic Engagement offers students with energy and a plan the opportunity to apply for mini-grants to fund their developing projects.
 Funds from a Civic Engagement mini-grant may be used for a one-time service event or to provide seed money for an ongoing new initiative.